Soccer-Lazio mark Champions League return with win over Dortmund | Sports-Games

 Lazio's Ciro Immobile scored against his former club Borussia Dortmund in a 3-1 home victory marking their return to the Champions League group phase after a 13-year absence on Tuesday.

+It was the fifth Champions League goal for the 30-year-old Italian international, the four previous efforts having been netted in Dortmund colours.
+"It was an emotional night, playing Champions League football after so many years.
+We had a perfect match, we’re happy.
+Dortmund are a great side, we needed a great performance," Immobile said.

-Lazio’s lead was doubled in the 23rd minute when Luiz Felipe, on his return from injury, attacked a corner and got a glancing touch with his head, steering the ball towards the goal though it hit the face of Hitz as it flew in.
-UEFA later changed credit for the goal from the Brazilian to an own goal.
-Dortmund had few opportunities to force a first-half chance but after the break looked much more attacking as Haaland began to power his way through the home defence and look dangerous.
+Lazio’s lead was doubled in the 23rd minute when Luiz Felipe, returning from injury, attacked a corner and got a glancing touch with his head to steer the ball towards goal and it hit the face of Hitz as it flew into the ent.
+Dortmund had few opportunities to force a first-half chance but after the break they were more attacking as Haaland began to power his way through the home defence and look dangerous.

-He eventually pulled back a goal in the 71st minute with a powerful left-footed finish from a square pass delivered by American teenage substitute Gio Reyna.
+He eventually pulled back a goal in the 71st minute with a powerful left-foot finish from a square pass delivered by American teenage substitute Gio Reyna.
 Haaland now has 11 goals in nine appearances in the competition.

-But just when Dortmund went in search of parity, a quick counter attack saw Immobile set up substitute Akpa-Akpro to restore Lazio’s two-goal advantage five minutes after the visitors' goal.
-Lazio’s win came in contrast to their domestic form where they have collected a single point from their last three Serie A outings.
+But just as Dortmund went in search of parity, a quick counter attack saw Immobile set up substitute Akpa-Akpro to restore Lazio’s two-goal advantage five minutes later.

+Lazio’s win contrasted to their domestic form where they have collected one point from their last three Serie A outings.
+Earlier on Tuesday, Belgium’s Club Brugge snatched a stoppage-time winner to beat Zenit St Petersburg 2-1 in Russia in their opener in the group.

 - READ MORE ON: